Sheep Dog Impact Assistance holds 5th annual Fearless Rock Dive

-HOT SPRINGS, Ark.- A non-profit’s mission to help military families and first responders is going above and beyond showing their appreciation in a unique way.
+HOT SPRINGS, Ark.
+(KARK) — A non-profit’s mission to help military families and first responders is going above and beyond showing their appreciation in a unique way.

 It’s called The Fearless Rock Dive and it’s all thanks to The Sheep Dog Impact Assistance of Central Arkansas.